 Set up a navigate interaction

-This article shows you how to set up a navigate interaction so that when a user clicks on a data point, the current view is replaced with a second dashboard showing filtered data which corresponds to the clicked data point.
+This article shows you how to set up a navigate interaction so that when you click on a data point, the current view is replaced with a second dashboard showing filtered data corresponding to the clicked data point.

 Related video: Drill Down and Custom Dashboard Actions